Skip to content

 TrustScore 0.0–1.0 — governs execution ring assignment and privilege level

-ContextWindow Optional per-agent history filter (strips tool noise, limits tail length)
+ContextWindow Optional per-agent history filter (strips tool noise, limits tail length).
+Ignored when Context is set.

 Environment variable expansion for Security.HttpAllowedHosts and all ApiProfiles header values is performed at startup via ${ENV_VAR} tokens.
 Credentials never appear in agent instructions or conversation history.